 water (for the dressing)

 Finely chop the garlic (or use a garlic press).
-Roughly chop the cucumber and tomato.
-Roughly chop the parsley (reserve a few leaves for garnish).
+Roughly chop the baby spinach leaves.
+Grate the carrot (unpeeled).
+Trim the broccolini and cut into 2cm pieces.
+Roughly chop the parsley leaves (reserve a few leaves for garnish).
 Zest the lemon (see ingredients list) to get a good pinch.

-Add the cucumber, tomato, chopped parsley, a squeeze of lemon juice and a pinch of salt and pepper to the couscous in the saucepan and stir to combine.
-In a small bowl, combine the hummus, a good squeeze of lemon juice and the water (for the dressing).
+Add the baby spinach, broccolini, parsley, a squeeze of lemon juice and a pinch of salt and pepper to the couscous in the saucepan and stir to combine.
+In a small bowl, combine the yoghurt, a good squeeze of lemon juice and the water (for the dressing).
 Season to taste with salt and pepper.